BetonQuest/BetonQuest/docs/Documentation/Migration.md

 ### 2.0.0-DEV-539 - NPC Holograms

-Holograms where reworked, for the migration mainly three things have to be changed:
+Holograms were reworked.
+Mainly three things have to be changed:
-- The `vector` now is by default on the head of the NPC, so you have to adjust the vector to get the old position.
+- The `vector` is now above the head of the NPC by default.
+This was previously achieved with `0;3;0`.
+Therefore every hologram is now three blocks higher then you want.
+If you have `0;3;0` you can just delete the vector argument.
+If you have another value you need to subtract `3` from the y-axis.
-  - The default value was `0;3;0` before and the new one is `0;0;0`, but they are both at the same position now.
-    So if you heave `0;3;0` you can just delete it.
-    If you have another value you just need to subtract `3` from the y value.
-- The `follow` boolean is now individual for each NPC Hologram, so you have to add it to each NPC Hologram.
+- The `follow` boolean can now be set for each NPC Hologram, so you have to add it to each NPC Hologram.
+Don't add it to still-standing NPCs.
+That will save you a lot of performance.
-- The `check_interval` is now individual for each NPC Hologram, so you have to add it to each NPC Hologram.
+- The `check_interval` is now individual for each NPC Hologram as well, so you have to add it to each NPC Hologram.
+This allows for finer control over how much server ressources are used.

 !!! info "Example"
     === "Old Syntax"